 - (1) The Renminbi (Yuan) is not under-valued.
 There is little empirical evidence that the Renminbi (Yuan) is under-valued except for the period between 2005 and 2008, during which the Renminbi actually appreciated by more than 20 percent.
-If China is able to maintain an approximate balance of trade in goods and services combined under conditions of free trade (WTO conditions), its exchange rate should be neither undervalued nor over-valued. - (2) Chinese trade surpluses did not cause the global imbalances.
+If China is able to maintain an approximate balance of trade in goods and services combined under conditions of free trade (WTO conditions), its exchange rate should be neither under-valued nor over-valued, and no artificial adjustment should be necessary. - (2) Chinese trade surpluses did not cause the global imbalances.
+They simply occurred too late to be held responsible for the irrational exuberance in the United States and European economies. - (3) Chinese economic growth does not depend critically on exports.
+Chinese economic growth will be marginally, but not critically, affected by a large decline in its exports, as demonstrated by its experience in the past couple of years as well as during the